oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 XACML defines four data-types representing identifiers for **_subjects_** or **_resources_**; these are:

-"urn:oasis:names:tc:xacml:1.0:data-type:x500Name",
+`urn:oasis:names:tc:xacml:1.0:data-type:x500Name`,

-"urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name",
+`urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name`,

-"urn:oasis:names:tc:xacml:2.0:data-type:ipAddress" and
+`urn:oasis:names:tc:xacml:2.0:data-type:ipAddress` and

-"urn:oasis:names:tc:xacml:2.0:data-type:dnsName".
+`urn:oasis:names:tc:xacml:2.0:data-type:dnsName`.

 These types appear in several standard applications, such as TLS/SSL and electronic mail.

 ### E.2.1 X.500 directory name

-The “urn:oasis:names:tc:xacml:1.0:data-type:x500Name” primitive type represents an ITU-T Rec.
+The `urn:oasis:names:tc:xacml:1.0:data-type:x500Name` primitive type represents an ITU-T Rec.
 X.520 Distinguished Name.
 The valid syntax for such a name is described in IETF RFC 2253 "Lightweight Directory Access Protocol (v3): UTF-8 String Representation of Distinguished Names".

 ### E.2.2 RFC 822 name

-The “urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name” primitive type represents an electronic mail address.
+The `urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name` primitive type represents an electronic mail address.
 The valid syntax for such a name is described in IETF RFC 2821, Section 4.1.2, Command Argument Syntax, under the term "Mailbox".

 ### E.2.3 IP address

-The “urn:oasis:names:tc:xacml:2.0:data-type:ipAddress” primitive type represents an IPv4 or IPv6 network address, with optional mask and optional port or port range.
+The `urn:oasis:names:tc:xacml:2.0:data-type:ipAddress` primitive type represents an IPv4 or IPv6 network address, with optional mask and optional port or port range.
 The syntax SHALL be:

 ```
-ipAddress = address [ "/" mask ] [ ":" [ portrange ] ]
+ipAddress = address [ `/` mask ] [ `:` [ portrange ] ]
 ```

 For an IPv4 address, the address and mask are formatted in accordance with the syntax for a "host" in IETF RFC 2396 "Uniform Resource Identifiers (URI): Generic Syntax", section 3.2.

 For an IPv6 address, the address and mask are formatted in accordance with the syntax for an "ipv6reference" in IETF RFC 2732 "Format for Literal IPv6 Addresses in URL's".
-(Note that an IPv6 address or mask, in this syntax, is enclosed in literal "[" "]" brackets.)
+(Note that an IPv6 address or mask, in this syntax, is enclosed in literal `[` `]` brackets.)

 ### E.2.4 DNS name

-The “urn:oasis:names:tc:xacml:2.0:data-type:dnsName” primitive type represents a Domain Name Service (DNS) host name, with optional port or port range.
+The `urn:oasis:names:tc:xacml:2.0:data-type:dnsName` primitive type represents a Domain Name Service (DNS) host name, with optional port or port range.
 The syntax SHALL be:

 ```
-dnsName = hostname [ ":" portrange ]
+dnsName = hostname [ `:` portrange ]
 ```

-The hostname is formatted in accordance with IETF RFC 2396 "Uniform Resource Identifiers (URI): Generic Syntax", section 3.2, except that a wildcard "*" may be used in the left-most component of the hostname to indicate "any subdomain" under the domain specified to its right.
+The hostname is formatted in accordance with IETF RFC 2396 "Uniform Resource Identifiers (URI): Generic Syntax", section 3.2, except that a wildcard `*` may be used in the left-most component of the hostname to indicate "any subdomain" under the domain specified to its right.

-For both the “urn:oasis:names:tc:xacml:2.0:data-type:ipAddress” and “urn:oasis:names:tc:xacml:2.0:data-type:dnsName” data-types, the port or port range syntax SHALL be
+For both the `urn:oasis:names:tc:xacml:2.0:data-type:ipAddress` and `urn:oasis:names:tc:xacml:2.0:data-type:dnsName` data-types, the port or port range syntax SHALL be

 ```
-portrange = portnumber | "-"portnumber | portnumber"-"[portnumber]
+portrange = portnumber | `-`portnumber | portnumber`-`[portnumber]
 ```

-where "portnumber" is a decimal port number.
-If the port number is of the form "-x", where "x" is a port number, then the range is all ports numbered "x" and below.
-If the port number is of the form "x-", then the range is all ports numbered "x" and above.
+where `portnumber` is a decimal port number.
+If the port number is of the form `-x`, where `x` is a port number, then the range is all ports numbered `x` and below.
+If the port number is of the form `x-`, then the range is all ports numbered `x` and above.
 [This syntax is taken from the Java SocketPermission.]

 ### E.2.5 XPath expression

-The “urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression” primitive type represents an XPath expression over the XML in a <Content> element.
+The `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` primitive type represents an XPath expression over the XML in a `<Content>` element.
 The syntax is defined by the XPath W3C recommendation.
-The content of this data type also includes the context in which namespaces prefixes in the expression are resolved, which distinguishes it from a plain string and the XACML **_attribute_** category of the <Content> element to which it applies.
-When the value is encoded in an <AttributeValue> element, the namespace context is given by the [in-scope namespaces] (see [INFOSET]) of the <AttributeValue> element, and an XML attribute called XPathCategory gives the category of the <Content> element where the expression applies.
+The content of this data type also includes the context in which namespaces prefixes in the expression are resolved, which distinguishes it from a plain string and the XACML **_attribute_** category of the `<Content>` element to which it applies.
+When the value is encoded in an `<AttributeValue>` element, the namespace context is given by the [in-scope namespaces] (see [INFOSET]) of the `<AttributeValue>` element, and an XML attribute called XPathCategory gives the category of the `<Content>` element where the expression applies.

-The XPath expression MUST be evaluated in a context which is equivalent of a stand alone XML document with the only child of the <Content> element as the document element.
+The XPath expression MUST be evaluated in a context which is equivalent of a stand alone XML document with the only child of the `<Content>` element as the document element.
 The context node of the XPath expression is the document node of this stand alone document.
-Namespace declarations from the `<Content>` element and its ancestor elements for namespace prefixes that are “visibly utilized”, as defined by [[exc-c14n](#exc-c14n)], within the contents MUST be present.
+Namespace declarations from the `<Content>` element and its ancestor elements for namespace prefixes that are "visibly utilized", as defined by [[exc-c14n](#exc-c14n)], within the contents MUST be present.
 Namespace declarations from the `<Content>` element or its ancestor elements for namespace prefixes that are not "visibly utilized" MAY be present.

 ## E.3 Functions

 XACML specifies the following functions.
-Unless otherwise specified, if an argument of one of these functions were to evaluate to "Indeterminate", then the function SHALL be set to "Indeterminate".
+Unless otherwise specified, if an argument of one of these functions were to evaluate to `Indeterminate`, then the function SHALL be set to `Indeterminate`.

 Note that in each case an implementation is conformant as long as it produces the same result as is specified here, regardless of how and in what order the implementation behaves internally.